emqx/emqx-docs/en_US/admin/api.md

 to view the API document, and also experiment with the management APIs from the Swagger UI.

-The `/api-docs` endpoint does not require login, however to go further from there, you'll need to go through a few simple steps setup the management API authentication.
+The `/api-docs` endpoint does not require login, however to go further from there, you'll need to go through a few simple steps to setup the management API authentication.

 The reset of this document is to guide you through the steps.